Group Travel Tips

 Best

-Everyone pays their own share directly
+Everyone sees their own share before booking

 Good